openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Setup Repository Docker Container
 *********************************

-Run the following commands under a terminal identified as "One".
+| Run the following commands under a terminal identified as "**One**".

 #.
-Navigate to the *<$HOME/stx-tools>/centos-mirror-tool* project
+Navigate to the *$HOME/stx-tools/centos-mirror-tool* project
    directory:

    .. code:: sh

       $ cd $HOME/stx-tools/centos-mirror-tools/

 #.
-If necessary you might have to set http/https proxy in your
+If necessary, set the http/https proxy in your
    Dockerfile before building the docker image.

    .. code:: sh